 Public Water Management

-Guidelines for the Submittal of applications for Permits for Shore Protection Projects in Lake Michigan.
+Guidelines for the Submittal of IDNR/OWR applications-for-permit for the construction of shore protection projects in Lake Michigan.

 Part 3704 - Regulation of Public Waters

 The Division issues permits for construction and other activities in the public waters of the state, generally be described as the commercially navigable lakes and streams of the state and the backwater areas of those streams.
 A list of public waters is included in Appendix A of the rules and a map of the public waters is available.

 There are certain public rights in the public waters that are reserved for the citizens of the state.
 The Division reviews proposed activities in public waters to ensure that the public's rights are not diminished by the activity and issues a permit to demonstrate trhat the activity does not in fact diminish the rights of the public.

 Activities that require review are not limited to construction.
 A construction project in public waters will require review under the Part 3700, 3702 or 3708 rules as well as the Part 3704 rules.
 A number of common minor construction activities regulated under the Part 3704 rules are automatically authorized by statewide permits or by Regional Permit No. 3.
 A permit application submittal to the Division is not needed for a construction activity that meets the terms and conditions of one or more of these permits.

 Part 3720 - Rules Establishing Horizontal and Vertical Clearances for Bridges Over the Fox River

 These rules establish minimum horizontal and vertical clearances for bridges over the Fox River from the City of Algonquin to Illinois Route 173.
 The minimum horizontal clearance is 100 feet and the minimum vertical clearance is 15 feet above the normal pool.
 Any person or entity proposing to construct a bridge in that reach will be required to meet the applicable provisions of the Part 3704 and either 3700 or 3708 as well as the Part 3720 rules.